xyxiaoyou/spark/docs/configuration.md

 * `hdfs-site.xml`, which provides default behaviors for the HDFS client.
 * `core-site.xml`, which sets the default filesystem name.

-The location of these configuration files varies across CDH and HDP versions, but a common location is inside of `/etc/hadoop/conf`.
-Some tools, such as Cloudera Manager, create configurations on-the-fly, but offer a mechanisms to download copies of them.
+The location of these configuration files varies across Hadoop versions, but a common location is inside of `/etc/hadoop/conf`.
+Some tools create configurations on-the-fly, but offer a mechanism to download copies of them.

-To make these files visible to Spark, set `HADOOP_CONF_DIR` in `$SPARK_HOME/spark-env.sh` to a location containing the configuration files.
+To make these files visible to Spark, set `HADOOP_CONF_DIR` in `$SPARK_HOME/conf/spark-env.sh` to a location containing the configuration files.

+# Custom Hadoop/Hive Configuration

+If your Spark application is interacting with Hadoop, Hive, or both, there are probably Hadoop/Hive configuration files in Spark's classpath.

+Multiple running applications might require different Hadoop/Hive client side configurations.
+You can copy and modify `hdfs-site.xml`, `core-site.xml`, `yarn-site.xml`, `hive-site.xml` in
+Spark's classpath for each application.
+In a Spark cluster running on YARN, these configuration files are set cluster-wide, and cannot safely be changed by the application.

+The better choice is to use spark hadoop properties in the form of `spark.hadoop.*`.
+They can be considered as same as normal spark properties which can be set in `$SPARK_HOME/conf/spark-defaults.conf`

+In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
+For instance, Spark allows you to simply create an empty conf and set spark/spark hadoop properties.

+{% highlight scala %}
+val conf = new SparkConf().set("spark.hadoop.abc.def","xyz")
+val sc = new SparkContext(conf)
+{% endhighlight %}

+Also, you can modify or add configurations at runtime:
+{% highlight bash %}
+./bin/spark-submit \
+  --name "My app" \
+  --master local[4] \
+  --conf spark.eventLog.enabled=false \
+  --conf "spark.executor.extraJavaOptions=-XX:+PrintGCDetails -XX:+PrintGCTimeStamps" \
+  --conf spark.hadoop.abc.def=xyz \
+  myApp.jar
+{% endhighlight %}